Can a Landlord Deny an Emotional Support Animal?

 If you have a cat or bird for an ESA, it’s best not to let them out of the house unless you can really make sure they’re not going to escape or wander as they please.

-Other things to take into consideration for walking routes are where the flow of traffic is, where fences are, where community parks and pools which don’t allow pets are, and where any dog-walking parks or other pet-friendly areas may be.
+Other things to take into consideration for walking routes are where the flow of traffic is, where fences are, where community parks and pools that don’t allow pets are, and where any dog-walking parks or other pet-friendly areas may be.

-Barking and Noise from Your ESA
+Avoiding Barking and Noise from Your ESA

-Don’t Leave Animal Droppings by Your ESA
+Don’t Leave Animal Droppings from Your ESA

 How to Handle a Landlord Denying Your ESA